seabeya/tech-stack/dsa/README.md

 </p>

 > [!NOTE]
 > In this section, I will cover the structure, implementation, and additional notes of some data structures.
 However, I will not cover advanced algorithms such as BFS and DFS, even if they are related to the data structures discussed here.
-I will address those in a separate section.
+I will be addressing those in the [Algorithms](#-algorithms) section.

 <br>